rexxars/windward-slack/README.md

 npm start
 ```

+## Docker

+There is also a docker image available.
+Run `docker run rexxars/windward-slack`.
+Be sure to set the environment variables listed below.

 ## Environment variables

 Note that these can also be set in a `.env` file in the app folder.